Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Introduction

 \section{Introduction}

-The propagation of the perturbations in physical quantities of fluids have been widely used to unveil the thermodynamic state of the fluid.
-Depending on the magnitude of the perturbation it has been categorized as linear~\cite{Vladimir,Lick} or nonlinear respectively if the perturbation is small or comparable to its average value.
-In the context of the quark gluon plasma (QGP) formed in relativistic heavy ion collisions (RHICs), the response of the QGP to the perturbations may help in characterizing the medium.
-The QCD fluid formed in these violent collisions in different collider experiments at Large Hadron Collider (LHC) and Relativistic Heavy Ion Collider (RHIC) transform to hadronic matter via a cross over transition or an intermediary coexisting phase depending on the value of temperature ($T$) and baryonic chemical potential ($\mu_B$).
-Finally, these hadrons are detected experimentally.
-Apart from these hadrons penetrating probes such as, photons and lepton pairs emanated from each space time point of the medium are also detected to shed light on the early hot and dense phase of QGP.
+The propagation of perturbations in fluids have been widely used to unveil the thermodynamic state of the fluid.
+Depending on the magnitude of the perturbation, it has been categorized as linear~\cite{pub.1002429324,Lick1990} or nonlinear.
+If the magnitude of the perturbation is small compared to the average value of the corresponding physical quantities then it is categorized as linear.
+On the other hand, if the perturbation is comparable to the corresponding average value then it has to be treated as nonlinear.
+In the context of quark-gluon plasma (QGP), formed in relativistic heavy-ion collisions (RHICs) and Large Hadron Collider (LHC), the response of QGP to the perturbations may help in characterizing the medium.
 The locally equilibrated system of QGP responds to its high internal pressure by rapid expansion against the vacuum.
+The QGP formed in the violent collisions of nuclei cools due to expansion and subsequently transforms to hadronic matter via a cross over transition or through an intermediary coexisting phase (of QGP and hadrons) depending on the value of temperature ($T$) and baryonic chemical potential ($\mu$) attained in these collisions.
+When these hadrons cease to interact, their momenta get frozen to certain value and finally move freely to the detector.
+The momentum spectra of these detected hadrons are analyzed to understand the dynamics of the collisions.
+In addition to the hadrons, penetrating probes, such as photons and lepton pairs emanated from each space time point of the medium, are also detected to shed light on the early hot and dense phase of QGP~\cite{Busza:2018rrf}.